 - Light Fixtures

 - Decorative items

-Clearly then, once you’ve decided to pursue metalsmithing, it is best that you first identify where your core skills are rooted.
-If you want to use metal as a medium to express yourself creatively, then you should pursue a study program and thereafter a career as a metalsmith who works with varied metal.
+Clearly, then, once you’ve decided to pursue metalsmithing, it is best that you first identify where your core skills are.
+If you want to use metal as a medium to express yourself creatively, then you should pursue a study program.
+And, after that, a career as a metalsmith who works with various metals.

 You should also consider an apprenticeship or journeyman program to enhance your career prospects since you’ll then be working hands-on with a master and learn the tricks of the trade from him.